Here are 6 quick meal-planning tips that will ease the daily “what’s for dinner?” dilemma, and more.

 1. Make sure your pantry, freezer, and fridge are stocked with basics.
 Keep good-quality ingredients for quick and/or “emergency meals” on hand as a matter of routine.

-Stock your pantry with prepared sauces like marinara, barbecue, Thai peanut, and salsa, then, obviously in the fridge once opened if not finished.
+Prepared sauces like marinara, barbecue, Thai peanut, and salsa are a busy cook’s best friends.
+Keep a few in the pantry as well, then obviously, in the fridge once opened (if not finished).
 Keep prepared hummus in the fridge — it’s such a versatile staple!

 In the freezer, keep whole wheat English muffins, veggie burgers, pita bread (for quick pizzas and sandwiches), corn and wheat tortillas.
 Basic frozen veggies to have on hand include corn, peas, green beans, and cauliflower (organic if possible).

-And with fresh produce at the ready, there are a myriad of nearly-instant meals that can be created with these basics.
+Have just enough fresh produce in the fridge but not so much that it will be wasted from disuse.
+With fresh produce at the ready, there are a myriad of nearly-instant meals that can be created with these basics listed here.

 2. Plan three full meals for the week ahead.
 Allow for two nights of leftovers.
 Plan your meals before you go grocery shopping to prevent running back and forth to the store all week for ingredients.